 During a special ceremony yesterday, the Library welcomed comic book author and graphic novelist Gene Luen Yang as the National Ambassador for Young People’s Literature.
 The National Ambassador is selected for his or her contributions to young people’s literature, the ability to relate to kids and teens, and a dedication to fostering children’s literacy as a whole.
 The […]

-(The following is a story written by Mark Hartsell, editor of the Library of Congress staff newsletter, The Gazette.)
 There’s something special, author Gene Luen Yang says, about the first time a reader encounters a literary character that shares the same cultural background.
-In his case, the character was Jubilation Lee, an X-Men comic-book figure […]
+In his case, the character was Jubilation Lee, an X-Men comic-book figure who, like Yang, was a Chinese-American with immigrant parents but who, unlike Yang, could release explosive plasmoids and detonate […]

 While the new year is upon us, the Library’s headlines in December are worth looking back on.
 Topping the news was the announcement of the new selections to the National Film Registry.
 Outlets noted recognizable films such as “Ghostbusters” and “Top Gun” along with some of the list’s more obscure titles.
 “If there are any […]